 Aside from the Tijuana River National Estuarine Research Reserve (TRNERR), all of the coastal estuaries within San Diego County have been impacted by coastal railway alignments.
 In Los Peñasquitos Lagoon, two separate railway alignments were constructed across the Lagoon upon elevated berms of compacted fill.
 The first railway alignment was constructed in Los Peñasquitos Lagoon in 1888 just west of the current alignment of Sorrento Valley Road.
-The 1888 railway was abandoned in 1925 due to the realignment of the railway to the west.
-The elevated berm was later converted into a sewer berm and vehicle access road for SDGE before it was removed in 1998.
+The 1888 railway alignment through Los Peñasquitos Lagoon was abandoned in 1910 when a new alignment was completed that moved the tracks over to the coastal bluffs of Del Mar.
+The elevated berm from the 1888 alignment was later converted into a sewer berm and vehicle access road for SDGE before it was removed completely in 1998.

-The 1925 railway alignment was moved to the center of the Lagoon and built on top of an elevated berm, similar to the one used for the 1888 alignment.
-During construction, the Lagoon’s inlet was moved south from its historic location to allow the railway line to exit the Lagoon at its northwest corner and proceed along the coastal bluffs to Del Mar.
+The 1910 railway alignment was moved to the center of the Lagoon and built on top of an elevated berm of compacted fill.
+During construction of the 1910 railway alignment, the ocean inlet at Los Peñasquitos Lagoon was moved south from its historic location to allow the railway line to exit the Lagoon at its northwest corner and proceed along the coastal bluffs to Del Mar.
 The upper bridge constructed as part of Highway 101 in 1932 spans this section of the railway and the historic lagoon mouth location.
-The berm used for the 1925 alignment cut off several historic tidal channels and divided the Lagoon into an eastern basin and a western basin.
+The berm used for the 1910 alignment cut off several historic tidal channels and divided the Lagoon into an eastern basin and a western basin while reducing the the overall tidal prism (i.e., total volume of ocean water entering and exiting the lagoon during a tidal cycle).
 The new railway alignment incorporated only three bridge spans to convey flows from the watershed toward the ocean.
 Storm flows can proceed through the bridge spans and toward the Lagoon mouth during small flood events and dry-season flows.